Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

 with $\Delta{E}=E_{2}-E_{1}$.
-The purity in Eq.$\eqref{4.74}$ is useful to study the entanglement between the flavor and the chiral degrees of freedom: since the total system described by the state $\vert \nu_e (t) \rangle$, given in Eq.~\eqref{eq:timeevolv}, is pure, $\text{Tr}[\rho^{2}_{e\mu}]<1$ signals the presence of entanglement.
-The plot of purity as a function of time is given in Fig.\ref{figrho2} for different values of the ratio $\frac{p}{m_{1}}$.
-We notice that a smaller value of the ratio, that is, for particles in a non-relativistic dynamical regime, the chiral oscillations imply a larger amplitude of oscillations of the purity and thus of the chirality-flavor entanglement.
-This is also accompanied by higher frequency oscillations, as expected from standard chiral oscillations.
+The purity in Eq.~(\ref{4.74} ) is useful to study the entanglement between the flavor and the chiral DoF: since the total system described by the state $\vert \nu_e (t) \rangle$, given in Eq.~(\ref{eq:timeevolv}), is pure, $Tr[\rho^{2}_{e\mu}]<1$ signals the presence of entanglement.
+We show the purity as a function of time in Fig.\ref{figrho2} for different values of the ratio $\frac{p}{m_{1}}$.
+A higher amplitude of the purity oscillations is obtained for smaller values of $\frac{p}{m_1}$, i.e. for non-relativistic particles exhibit a stronger chiral-flavor entanglement.
+The purity temporal evolution also displays higher frequency oscillations, as expected from standard chiral oscillations \cite{A01,A02}.

-We can also obtain the density operators for the single flavors $e$ and $\mu$ tracing out Eq.\eqref{3.94} with respect to flavor.
+We can also obtain the density operators for the single flavors $e$ and $\mu$ by tracing out Eq.~(\ref{3.94}) with respect to one of the flavor modes.
 We obtain